7LuxinC/non-profit-website/README.md

 # non-profit-website
-This is a non-profit website for my final teamwork project.
+This is a non-profit website for my final teamwork project in semester 1.